 My book, Poetic Form and Romantic Provocation (under contract with Stanford University Press), explores how Romanticism’s provocative poetic forms index a critical refusal to use art to move subjects towards what Raymond Williams calls “dominant structures of feeling.”
 You can find an essay drawn from this project, on Samuel Taylor Coleridge’s disappointed reading, in Studies in Romanticism.

 I’m Book Reviews Editor at the journal Prose Studies.
 Interested in reviewing a book for us?
 Get in touch!

-I’m also a co-PI on the NEH-funded Samuel Johnson’s Dictionary Project, which has created a fully-searchable, publicly-accessible digital edition, with functionality comparable to other modern, scholarly dictionaries.
+From 2019 to 2021 I was a co-PI on the NEH-funded Samuel Johnson’s Dictionary Project, which has created a fully-searchable, publicly-accessible digital edition, with functionality comparable to other modern, scholarly dictionaries.